 Adjustability

 Cycling sunglasses must fit well if you want to get the most out of them.
-As I explained before, the glasses’ fit is closely related to the bridge width (nose pads), glasses width, arm pieces length, and overall shape.
+As I explained before, the glasses’ fit is closely related to the bridge width (nose pads), glasses width, arm piece length, and overall shape.

 More expensive cycling sunglasses have adjustable nose pads (e.g., Rockbros Cateye) and sometimes even adjustable arm pieces (like the Oakley Jawbreaker).
 Thanks to the nose pads, you can regulate how close the glasses will be to your eyes and how much space is around them.